Ambro17/slackify/README.md

 To do so, it stands on the shoulders of `Flask` and `slackclient` (_The official python slack client_) and offers a more declarative API over slack commands, events, shortcuts, actions and modals.

 ## Quickstart
+Create a file named `quickstart.py` with the following content
 ```python
 from slackify import Flack, async_task